BRIO-lab/JTA_FFT/README.md

 and you should see a figure of whatever STL model you are projecting: orand then you can run

 `dc, mag, lib_angle, surface = NFD_Lib(xout,yout,1024)` to generate the NFD library variables.

+To create an environment: `conda env create -f environment.yml`